txiong002/Rust_Starship-Crawler/README.md

 - Player can carry multiple weapons and thus have multiple attack types
 - Player moves using arrow keys instead of inputing coordinates

+# Presentation video

+You can find the presentation video `PRESENTATION.mp4` in the `presentation` folder.

 # References

 Lee: I reused code from HW3 to help set up the dungeon room and to move the player around via coordinate input.